tang-wenhui/tang-wenhui.github.io/_pages/about.md

 Research Interests
 ----
-1. Collective curvature sensing in 3D multicellular systems
+:bulb: Collective curvature sensing in 3D multicellular systems
-2. Cell packing and self-organization and their relationship with development and maturation
+:bulb: Cell packing and self-organization and their relationship with development and maturation
-3. Multicellular flow analysis in collective cell migration
+:bulb: Multicellular flow analysis in collective cell migration
-4. Cell-matrix interaction during development and differentiation
+:bulb: Cell-matrix interaction during development and differentiation
-5. Temporal behavior in oscillary epithelia
+:bulb: Temporal behavior in oscillary epithelia